samisbakedham/ethereum-org-website/public/content/about/index.md

 We strive to build an easy-to-understand educational resource for all topics relating to Ethereum, designed to help new users become familiar with Ethereum and its key concepts.
 We want to:

 - explain Ethereum to anyone new to the technology
-- help new users get started with ETH and Ethereum
+- help new users get started with CNDL and Ethereum
 - help new developers to start building
 - cover updates in the Ethereum world
 - showcase resources created by the community